Alberto J. Mora: Career

 From 1975 to 1978 he worked for the U.S. State Department as a foreign service officer at the U.S. embassy in Lisbon, Portugal.
 He left to enter law school at the University of Miami School of Law, where he received his J.D. in 1981.
 He worked in litigation at a number of firms, until returning to government work.
 From 1989 to 1993, he served in the administration of President George H. W. Bush as general counsel to the United States Information Agency.
 He was later appointed three times by President Bill Clinton to the Broadcasting Board of Governors, which oversees the Voice of America and other U.S. information services.
 He also worked as an Of Counsel attorney with the prominent law firm of Greenberg Traurig, at their Washington office, focusing on matters of international law.

 Mora speaks Spanish, French, and Portuguese.
 He is a member of the Council on Foreign Relations.

 In 2001, President George W. Bush appointed Mora as the General Counsel of the Navy, the most senior civilian lawyer for the Navy, after a recommendation by former U.S. Secretary of Defense Frank Carlucci, who is friends with Mora.

 Mora was in the Pentagon on September 11, 2001, when it was struck by the Boeing 757 of American Airlines Flight 77.
 Mora said that it "felt jarring, like a large safe had been dropped overhead."

 Mora retired from the Federal Government in January 2006.
 He became the chief counsel for Wal-Mart's international division and later served as general counsel and secretary of Mars, Inc.

 He served on the board of directors of Human Rights First.

+In 2020, Mora, along with over 130 other former Republican national security officials, signed a statement that asserted that President Donald Trump was unfit to serve another term, and "To that end, we are firmly convinced that it is in the best interest of our nation that Vice President Joe Biden be elected as the next President of the United States, and we will vote for him."